 There’s no better time to experience local culture than during the burst of a colourful festival – and experience first-hand the local quirks and crushing crowds on tiny European streets.
-You could be hit by pig’s bladder at a Belgian carnival, be pelted by tomatoes in Spain, eat white asparagus in Germany, celebrate fishing for herring in the Netherlands, or watch the 'cows come home' in Switzerland's spring procession.
+You could be hit by pig’s bladder at a Belgian carnival, throw tomatoes at a Spanish festival, eat a kilo of white asparagus in Germany, go 'orange crazy' in the Netherlands, join the top French festival of Bastille Day, or watch the 'cows come home' in Switzerland's spring festivals.

 13. How many countries to visit this year?

 As an expat, it’s generally not a matter of 'if' you will travel, but rather how many trips you can you fit in this year.
 Don’t forget to add in those weekend getaways on your top list of places you’ve been meaning to visit around your host country.

 It’s easy to keep in contact with those mobile friends and family who can easily visit – although becoming a ‘guest home’ for everyone has its quirks – but it takes some effort to keep in touch with the rest back home.